genesiscommunitysuccess/docs/docs/genesistodb.md

 sidebar_label: genesisToDb

 ---
-GenesisToDb

-This module enables you to stream data from Genesis to classic RDBMS databases, such as Oracle or MSSQL.
+This **GenesisToDb** module enables you to stream data from Genesis to classic RDBMS databases, such as Oracle or MSSQL.

 The process listens to changes in the Genesis tables (insert, modify and delete) and immediately reproduces them in the selected RDBMS.